 Banking is tightly regulated, and the industry and state and federal agencies employ high-tech tools to uncover fraud.
-If you have been questioned about or charged with bank fraud in relation to a loan or financial transaction, the Law Offices of Mark L. Horwitz, offers a skilled, proactive defense.
-We can often prevent criminal charges by getting involved early in the investigation to clear up misunderstandings.
+If you have been questioned about or charged with bank fraud in relation to a loan or financial transaction, The Law Offices of Mark L. Horwitz, P.A. offers a skilled, proactive defense.
+Our Orlando white collar crime attorneys can often prevent criminal charges by getting involved early in the investigation to clear up misunderstandings.

 If government prosecutors proceed to indictment, our attorneys can gauge the strength of their case and advise clients on likely outcomes and legal options.
 We prepare every case to vehemently refute the charges at trial, or negotiate with prosecutors for a favorable plea agreement and lesser penalties.
 Mark L. Horowitz is board-certified by The Florida Bar as a criminal trial specialists with over 30 years of criminal defense experience.